DearKarl/Text_Analytics/README.md

   - Apply LDA with Count and TF-IDF vectorisation (5/10 topics).
   - Map topics to semantic classes via cosine similarity to anchor sentences.
   - Cluster documents using transformer embeddings (MiniLM) with K-Means, and visualise with UMAP.
-  - Generate interactive pyLDAvis HTML outputs for exploration.
+  - Generate interactive pyLDAvis HTML outputs for visualisation.

 2) **Twitter NER**
   - Implement CRF baseline models.